 Sodium content: This is omitted as I cannot provide an accurate number.
 I encourage you to calculate your own to provide a much more precise reading based on the exact ingredients, brands, and amounts you're using.

-If you're enjoying this vegan oil-free Blueberry Salad Dressing recipe with basil, also check out:
+If you're enjoying this vegan oil-free Blueberry Salad Dressing recipe, also check out:

 Follow The Garden Grazer on Instagram, Pinterest, X (Twitter), or Facebook for more updates and inspiration.